Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 The Winter Daypack Essentials: What to Take Hiking with Kids

 So what kind of gear do you need to pack for winter hiking with kids?
 Let’s start with your hiking daypack.
 We’ll get to the kids’ daypack later on.
 Now that you’ve chosen your daypack, it’s time to fill it up.
 Here’s what’s in our winter daypack for hikes that are longer than a stroll in the park, but shorter than five miles.

-- First aid kit – We keep a plastic bag with basic first aid supplies in the bottom of our winter hiking daypack.
+- First aid kit – We keep a plastic bag with basic first aid supplies at the bottom of our winter hiking daypack.
 In the winter, our most commonly used item is our ACE bandage, Bandaids, and moleskin for blisters.
 You can buy a ready-made first-aid kit for hiking, but we usually make our own.
 This article from Backpacker lists everything you need in your day hiking first aid kit.
 I would only add a list of emergency numbers for the location we’re hiking in – hospital, police, and veterinarian.

 - Extra socks – Everyone wears thick wool socks for winter hiking, and I always bring an extra pair for each person.
 I’ve only had to use the extras once, when one of the kids stepped through the ice and into a monster puddle.
 Those socks were immediately put to good use!
 Our favorite socks for winter hiking?
 Definitely, Darn Tough Vermont, which are made in Vermont and unconditionally guaranteed for life.
 They are made of the softest merino wool and come in sizes for kids and adults.
 For the kids, we buy the cushioned ski socks for winter hiking.
 We’ve had the same socks for more than five years, and they’ve still got plenty of cushion left.